bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 7. Legal to pass an array as an argument?
 8. Can you force a heap allocation with arrays that are larger than stack size?
     - Check `ulimit -s`
+9. Can you force heap allocation by returning something that escapes the stack?
+    - Will `#[inline(always)]` move this back to a stack allocation?

 # Piling On - Rust and the Heap